NPR for North Texas

 Karmelo Anthony's new defense team filed motions for a new trial and to recuse Judge John Roach Jr. from the case Tuesday.

 Last month, 19-year-old Anthony appealed his conviction for the killing of Austin Metcalf, 17, at a Frisco high school track meet last year.
-His new defense attorney, Russel Wilson, argued the restricted access to the trial violated Anthony's constitutional right to a public trial and requested a new judge review the case, according to court documents provided to KERA News from an advocacy group supporting Anthony.
+His new defense attorney, Russell Wilson, argued the restricted access to the trial violated Anthony's constitutional right to a public trial and requested a new judge review the case, according to court documents provided to KERA News from an advocacy group supporting Anthony.

 The case has drawn national attention and controversy over the race of both teens.
 Anthony, who was 17 at the time, is Black.
 Metcalf was white.

-Collin County Judge John Roach Jr. enforced strict rules for the courtroom during the trial, including limiting media access and restricting public access to the small number of seats in the courtroom leftover once media and family members were seated.
+Collin County Judge John Roach Jr. enforced strict rules for the courtroom during the trial, including limiting media access and restricting public access to the small number of seats in the courtroom left over once media and family members were seated.

 The judge also issued a gag order barring people involved in the trial from posting about it on social media or speaking to the media, citing the intense scrutiny of the trial and its potential impact on its outcome.